QuartermindGames/ape/README.md

 I'm afraid I'm not willing to accept contributions.
 I appreciate the notion though!
 But for the same reason as above, this isn't the _current_ version of the engine - as a matter of fact, I'll usually make any copies public a year after a milestone is hit, so what you're seeing is already pretty dated.

+### What makes this better than engine _X_?

+Nothing!
+It's not trying to be better than anything.
+I've got no expectation it ever will be.

+This was developed to suit and fit my needs, nothing more and nothing less.

 ### Why did you write it in C?